ErwanQui/AcousticExploration/README.md

 Warning: only order 2 ambisonic can be used

 You should change the json files in "public/grid_nav_assets/assets" to read the good files
-Warning: in "ambiConvolving", more than 2 sounds seems to not be supported by computer
+Warning: in "ambiConvolving", more than 2 sounds seems to not be supported by computer (and 2 sounds is already complicated...)

 ## Plugin repository